OXID-eSales/developer_documentation/update/upgrade-to-7.0.rst

 Ensuring the prerequisites
 --------------------------

-.. todo: #VaL: What do I have to consider, depending on my previous version?
+.. todo: #Igor: What do I have to consider, depending on my previous version?

 Before you upgrade to OXID eShop version 7, make sure that you meet the technical requirements for the update.